FOREX-Aussie recovers from shaky start as calm returns to FX markets

 By Anirban Nag

-Traditional safe-haven currencies such as the yen and the Swiss franc were weaker, with some of the anxiety around the Brexit vote fading into the background for now.
+Traditional safe-haven currencies such as the yen and the Swiss franc fell as European stock markets steadied after last week's rally with some of the anxiety around the Brexit vote fading into the background for now.

-Trading was subdued in London afternoon trade as U.S. markets are shut for the Independence Day public holiday.
+Trading is expected to be subdued as U.S. markets are shut for the Independence Day public holiday.

 Australia's election this weekend produced no clear winner after more than two-thirds of the votes were counted, sending the higher-yielding, commodity-linked dollar down to $0.7410 in early trade, from $0.7495 in New York on Friday.
-It has since rebounded to $0.7544, up 0.7 percent on the day.
+It has since rebounded to $0.7530, up half a percent on the day.

 Bond markets around the world have been rallying, with Treasury yields falling sharply and British gilt yields tumbling to record lows.
 Investors have priced out any chance of a U.S. rate hike this year while a rate cut by the Bank of England this summer is almost fully priced in.